Tokyo Pokemon Cafe Reopens 17 June 2026: What's Different and How to Get a Seat

 The cafe usually releases dates one at a time.
 Tomorrow's release at 18:00 JST is for the date exactly 31 days from now.
 It's a steady drip, and it keeps the system relatively orderly.

-The reopening broke that pattern.
-Instead of releasing 17 June on 17 May, then 18 June on 18 May, and so on, the cafe released all 21 days at once.
-One concentrated event.
-One reservation queue.
-One chance to lock in a date in the first three weeks back.
+The reopening broke that pattern twice.
+Instead of releasing 17 June on 17 May, then 18 June on 18 May, and so on, the cafe ran two concentrated drops.
+On 17 May it released 17 June to 7 July all at once.
+On 7 June it released 8 July to 31 July all at once.
+Two events, two reservation queues, and just two chances to lock in a date in the reopening window.

 Did anything actually change inside?